Emergency Power Generator Program

 Eligible Public Water Systems may submit an Emergency Power Generator Program Eligibility Application for a DWSRF loan at any time.
 Annually the Drinking Water Section will issue a Call for Projects which will establish a deadline to receive Emergency Power Generator Program Eligibility Applications for projects that wish to be considered for the upcoming SFY Project Priority List (PPL).
 The annual PPL identifies all of the projects expected to receive the available DWSRF funds for that year.
 For more information, refer to the Call for Projects, Review and Ranking of Projects page.

-The DPH has announced the Call for Projects for SFY 2019 (July 1, 2018 – June 30, 2019).
+The DPH has announced the Call for Projects for SFY 2021 (July 1, 2020 – June 30, 2021).
 Eligibility Applications are now being accepted for projects that are expected to be funded during this time period.
 For more information, please read the Call for Projects notice below.
-All applications must be submitted electronically to DPH.CTDWSRF@ct.gov no later than noon on Friday, March 30, 2018 in order to be considered for inclusion on the SFY 2019 PPL.
+All applications must be submitted electronically to DPH.CTDWSRF@ct.gov no later than March 31, 2020 in order to be considered for inclusion on the SFY 2021 Project Priority List.

 A simplified DWSRF Emergency Power Generator Program – Eligibility Application is available to submit a project for consideration through this program.
 Applicants under this program do not need to complete a separate DWSRF Eligibility Application or General Application Form.
 This application is used to determine a project’s eligibility only; it is not an application for a loan.
 You must submit an eligibility application in order to be able to receive DWSRF funding.